phaserjs/phaser/README.md

 * Added the missing `preRender` function to the Phaser.State class template.
 * Fixed bug in Pixi where RenderTexture.render would ignore the given matrix.
 * Fixed a bug in Pixi where drawing a Sprite to a RenderTexture would reset the Sprites transform to an identity Matrix.
+* The SoundManager didn't accurately detect devices or browser environments with no sound card present and would try to carry on using a null Web Audio context (thanks @englercj #1746)

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).